 Kellogg Company’s commitment to diversity and inclusion can be traced back more than a century to its founder, W.K.
 Kellogg.
 Throughout the organisation, the company embraces diversity and inclusion, which includes an emphasis on supplier diversity.
-Kellogg’s supplier diversity efforts aim to create opportunities for small and diverse businesses — like Xalient — who offer skills, agility and innovation that may not be available from larger, more traditional suppliers.
+Kellogg’s supplier diversity efforts aim to create opportunities for diverse businesses — like Xalient — who offer skills, agility and innovation that may not be available from larger, more traditional suppliers.

 When you open a packet of crackers, pour cereal into a bowl, or pop a breakfast pastry in the toaster, there’s a high chance you’re about to enjoy a Kellogg Company product.

 Kellogg employs approximately 33,000 people in 21 countries, and sells its products worldwide.
 The company engages with a global network of more than 20,000 suppliers for ingredients, packaging, co-manufacturing and other services to keep its operations running, and ensure that the snacks and cereals we love reach our tables.

 Kellogg seeks and collaborates with suppliers that share its values for success.
 The company values suppliers that not only demonstrate operational and financial excellence, but also practice responsible sourcing, and are innovative and forward thinking.
 Wherever possible, the company works with diverse businesses in its supply chain, including those owned by women, veterans, ethnic minorities, people with disabilities and members of the LGBTQ community.

 “We want to ensure our supplier base represents our customers, consumers, communities and employees,” says Debra Quade, Supplier Diversity Manager, Kellogg Company.
 “To help us meet that goal, we’ve created an inclusive, level playing field that offers historically underutilised and disadvantaged groups opportunities with Kellogg.”